 Your legal obligation for invasive freshwater animals

 Queensland has the highest diversity of freshwater fish in Australia.
-Unfortunately this diversity is threatened by invasive fish (also called 'non-indigenous' or ‘pest’ fish), which have successfully established in some of our waterways.
+Unfortunately, this diversity is threatened by invasive fish (pest fish), which have successfully established in some of our waterways.
 Some invasive fish pose such a threat to Queensland waters that they have been listed as 'noxious' in Queensland legislation.

 Noxious fish

-Noxious fish are invasive fish that have been declared as harmful by Queensland law because they are, or may become, a serious pest to native aquatic communities and require specific actions and restrictions to manage them.
+Noxious fish are invasive fish that have been listed as harmful by Queensland law because they are, or may become, a serious problem for native aquatic communities and require specific actions and restrictions to manage them.
 Noxious fish have characteristics that are detrimental to other fish, aquatic habitats or humans.

 Your legal requirements